-Let’s make baby leggings!
+Anda: Let’s make baby leggings!
 First, you want a stretchy fabric.
-I’m obsessed with Spoonflower’s interlock knit at the moment— it’s super soft, a little thicker than many jersey knits, and I find it makes awesome baby clothes.
+I’m obsessed with Spoonflower’s Organic Cotton knit at the moment— it’s super soft, a little thicker than many jersey knits, and I find it makes awesome baby clothes.
 There are many different knits available at Spoonflower, so choose the knit fabric that’s right for you.
 The pattern I’ve included for download is for size 6m.
 If you have a favorite pair of leggings that already fit your child, try folding them in half like the pattern demonstrates and tracing them instead.
 It will be hard to make any sizes larger than 9m with a fat quarter, however, so be sure to check your leggings size when ordering your fabric.

 I like to stitch the elastic directly to the back of the leggings to keep it in place.
 After doing this, fold over about 1” of fabric around the elastic and stitch.
 Be careful not to catch the elastic as you go!